pydantic/pydantic/docs/visual_studio_code.md

 The same idea from the previous example can be put on the same line with the help of `cast()`.

-This way, the type declaration of the value is overriden inline, without requiring another variable.
+This way, the type declaration of the value is overridden inline, without requiring another variable.

 ```Python hl_lines="1 11"
 from typing import Any, cast